Toyota Burns Oil | Excessive Engine Oil Consumption

 Very little oil is burned in this process because it is reused repeatedly until it needs to be changed after a certain mileage.
 The amount of mileage will vary depending on the vehicle, oil type, and how new it is.

 Depending on the oil type and filter used, some cars can go 10,000 miles or more before needing an oil change.
-With conventional oil, you need to perform an oil change every 3,000 miles.
+You need to perform an oil change every 3,000 miles with conventional oil.

 You will need to take your Toyota to your dealer and have them check for excessive oil consumption.
 A Toyota mechanic checks the vehicle’s oil level, marks the dipstick indicator, seats it, and then tells the customer to drive for 1,200 miles and return to the dealership at that time.

-When they return, only those who are a quart low on oil after driving for 1,200 miles will have their vehicles repaired under the warranty terms.
+Only those who are a quart low on oil after driving for 1,200 miles will have their vehicles repaired under the warranty terms when they return.
 Those who do not meet those requirements are forced to pay for the repairs out of pocket.

 Toyota engine oil consumption bulletin is different than a recall, which requires vehicle manufacturers to notify all owners of the problem and cover the cost of repairs.
 A technical service bulletin issued, in this case, is essentially an updated repair guide for the service departments of dealerships on how to repair vehicles affected by this problem and are still within warranty specifications.